 GeneCards Summary for CCL17 Gene

 CCL17 (C-C Motif Chemokine Ligand 17) is a Protein Coding gene.
-Diseases associated with CCL17 include eosinophilic pneumonia and churg-strauss syndrome.
-Among its related pathways are Signaling by GPCR and ERK Signaling.
-GO annotations related to this gene include receptor binding and CCR4 chemokine receptor binding.
+Diseases associated with CCL17 include Eosinophilic Pneumonia and Paragonimiasis.
+Among its related pathways are PEDF Induced Signaling and Th2 Differentiation Pathway.
+Gene Ontology (GO) annotations related to this gene include receptor binding and CCR4 chemokine receptor binding.

 UniProtKB/Swiss-Prot for CCL17 Gene

 Chemotactic factor for T-lymphocytes but not monocytes or granulocytes.
 May play a role in T-cell development in thymus and in trafficking and activation of mature T-cells.
 Binds to CCR4.